 Why is the eardrum so vital?
 When sound waves hit the eardrum it vibrates.
 Connected to it (in your middle ear) are the three smallest bones in your body — the ossicles.
 Their sole purpose is to vibrate when your eardrum vibrates.
 When your eardrum vibrates, it sets the first ossicle in motion, which sets the next in motion, which sets the third in motion.
 Connected to the third ossicle is the vestibular window — another membrane — this one leading to the inner ear.
 The ossicles transmit sound from the outer ear to the inner ear and amplify sound.

-These structures (eardrum, ossicles and vestibular window) are all affected by age.
+These structures (eardrums, ossicles, and vestibular windows) are all affected by age.
 As you get older, the eardrum and the vestibular window become less flexible, and the ossicles become stiffer.
 These changes reduce your sensitivity to sounds because they reduce sound amplification and transmission.
 Likewise, if you damage your eardrum (e.g. by poking it with a cotton swab) you reduce its ability to vibrate and transmit sounds.

 On that surface are the hair cells that you may have heard of, which send electrical impulses to your brain – they aren’t really hairs, but they sort of look like hairs.
 Different frequencies of sound resonate with hair cells at different points along that surface allowing you to hear different sounds.
 As you age, the hair cells start to die off.
 Those associated with the highest frequencies are the first to die, gradually extending the loss downward.

-And in addition to age related hearing loss, let’s not forget about noise induced hearing loss – damage to nerve cells and other structures caused by exposure to loud noises.
-Noise induced hearing loss isn’t caused by aging, but because you are likely to have been exposed to more damaging noise levels the older you are, it correlates strongly with age.
+In addition to age-related hearing loss, let’s not forget about noise-induced hearing loss — damage to nerve cells and other structures caused by exposure to loud noises.
+Noise-induced hearing loss isn’t caused by aging, but because you are likely to have been exposed to more damaging noise levels the older you are, it correlates strongly with age.